jbinko/UGEN/README.md

 ## Prerequisites to run this application

-In short - NO any prerequisites exists.
+In short - NO any prerequisites exist.
 This project is built on and using .NET 5.0 (.NET Core).
 If you are planning just to use compiled multi platform binaries which are part of the release build, you DO NOT need to install anything (including .NET runtime).
 All what you need is included in the release build.